stroupo/cpp-toolchain/README.md

 But if you really want to have high availability of your shell then you should stick to `bash`, `zsh` or `dash`.

-## Text Editor

-**Recommendation:**
-Use `Sublime Text`, `Atom` or `Visual Studio Code` as your main general-purpose graphical text editor with your custom configurations and snippets.
-Use simple and standard command-line editors like `vim` or `emacs` for editing configuration files in place if there is only a command-line available.

-**Explanation:**
-As a software developer your major work will have to do with source code.
-In general one uses a text editor to display code to work on it.
-Because of this the text editor has to be highly optimized like in the case of the shell.
-- lightweight and fast (multiple instances)
-- really efficient user interaction via keyboard and shortcuts (programmer has to work with the keyboard anyway)
-- project handling (working on different projects at the same time)
-- good interaction with shell (shell access should be fast)
-- highly customizable through configurations and packages
-- good defaults such that configuration is not really needed
-- easy and fast package installation process
-- simple and attractive design
-- easy to learn for newcomers
-- integrated build systems when needed

-### Sublime Text
-#### Configuration and Packages
-### Atom
-### Visual Studio Code
-### Vim
-### Emacs

 ## Version Control System
 **Recommendation:**
 Use `git` as your version control system.